MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 <img src="./img/gpt-4o_counting.png" style="width: auto; height: 160px"/>
 </center>

-Again, all of the computational complexity is crunched into the single digit token for the response.
-But worse, we now have the tokenizer potentially interfering with the model's reasoning:
+Again, all of the computational complexity is crunched down into the single digit token for the response.
+But worse, we now have the tokenizer, more specifically the token granularity, potentially interfering with the model's reasoning:

 <center>
 <img src="./img/clk100base_dots_tokenized.png" style="width: auto; height: 240px"/>
 </center>

 > [!NOTE]
->In its good intent of efficiently grouping together common text fragements for the context window, the tokenizer may obstruct the model's reasoning capabilities for counting individual elements.
+>In its good intent of efficiently grouping together common text fragements for filling the context window more efficiently, the tokenizer may obstruct the model's reasoning capabilities for counting what we as users see as individual elements.

-The solution to this is not as trivial.
-With state-of-the-art models like GPT-4o, we can fallback to tool use: GPT-4o can generate and run code itself and learn from that.
-Copy-Pasting the above token sequence of the dots into the code is well possible and less complex than counting. **GPT-4o generates the code, plucks the dots into the code, runs the code and retrieves the now deterministically derived answer:**
+Resolving this seems easy, but it's not simple.
+With state-of-the-art models like GPT-4o, we can fall back to tool-use: GPT-4o can generate and run code itself and inform itself from the results.
+Copy-Pasting the above token sequence of the dots into the code is well possible and less complex than counting. **GPT-4o generates the code, transfers the dot sequence into the code, runs the code and retrieves the deterministically derived answer:**

 <center>
 <img src="./img/gpt-4o_code_tool_use.png" style="width: auto; height: 410px"/>
 </center>

-The same issue with the tokenizer's good but obstructive intent arises when we want the LLM to solve spelling-related tasks.
+The same issue with the tokenizer's overall good but sometimes obstructive intent arises when we want the LLM to solve spelling-related tasks.
 For example, with `cl100k_base`, the word `Ubiquitous` is tokenized into `Ub`, `iqu`, and `itous`.
-Again, tool use to the rescue, at least for state-of-the-art models:
+Again, tool-use to the rescue, at least in state-of-the-art LLMs:

 <center>
 <img src="./img/gpt-4o_spelling.png" style="width: auto; height: 440px"/>
 </center>

-Still, even if you understand LLMs on the level we do, there remain problems that make us scratch our heads.
+Still, even if you understand LLMs on the level that we do now, there remain problems that make us scratch our heads.
 Questions like `What is bigger?
 9.11 or 9.9?` can still trip models like GPT-4o.
 There are even papers like [Order Matters in Hallucination: Reasoning Order as Benchmark and Reflexive Prompting for Large-Language-Models \[Xie, Zikai.
-2024\]](https://arxiv.org/abs/2408.05093) discussing this very problem in more detail.
+2024\]](https://arxiv.org/abs/2408.05093) discussing this very problem in detail.

 ---

-With supervised finetuning, we set out to assemble and expose the LLM to high-quality, task-specific, format-specific finetuning examples.
-Fundamentally, these finetuning datasets are very often human-made.
-Humans write both the prompts and the ideal responses.
+With supervised finetuning, we set out to assemble and expose our LLM to high-quality, task-specific, format-specific finetuning examples.
+Fundamentally, these finetuning datasets are very often human-derived, meaning humans are writing both the prompts and the ideal responses.

-We also saw that supervised finetuning is not the one solve it all: An LLM might still hallucinate false responses, just based on the format it saw in the finetuning data.
-Also, the formulation of the finetuning dataset is a complex and time-consuming task and could make an LLM trip up if it is done incorrectly.
+We also saw that supervised finetuning is not the one **post-training** step to solve it all: An LLM might still hallucinate false responses, just based on the format it saw in the pretraining or the finetuning data.
+Also, the formulation of the finetuning dataset is a complex and time-consuming task and could make an LLM trip up if done incorrectly or inconsistently.

-Ultimately, the supervised finetuning results in an SFT model (supervised finetuned model).
-And while we saw mitigations for the issues we just described, there's still a lot of room for improvement.
-And indeed, there's another step following the supervised finetuning that will help us address these issues.
-This next step is about **Reinforcement Learning.**
+Ultimately, the supervised finetuning results in an **SFT model (supervised finetuned model)**.
+And while we saw mitigations for the issues we had described, there's still a lot of room for improvement.
+And indeed, there's another step following supervised finetuning that will help us address these issues.
+This next step is all about **Reinforcement Learning.**

 ---

 ### Reinforcement Learning

 Reinforcement Learning (RL) takes LLMs to school, so to say.
-Think of a school textbook: There are different chapters, increasingly building on top of one another as the student progresses through the book.
+Think of a school textbook: There are different chapters, conceptually increasingly building on top of one another as the student progresses through the chapters.
 Each chapter may contain three fundamental blocks to transfer the knowledge to the student:

 - Descriptive information (text, visuals),
 - Examples with their solutions, and